Hydraulic resistance of channels obstructed by a dense array of elastic fibers: introduction

-From fur to grass fields, macroscopic surfaces covered with a dense array of anchored one-dimensional deformable structures are ubiquitous in our daily lives.
-When such surfaces are immersed in fluids, the feedback loop between the structure deformation and the flow can alter the flow field around them in non-trivial ways, with potential consequences for living organisms~\cite{deLangre2008,Nepf2012}.
-Analogous hairy surfaces are also omnipresent at the microscale inside and on the surface of living organisms.
-Examples include the papilla of tongues~\cite{Harper2013,Lechantre2021}, the brush border in the gut and kidney~\cite{Weinbaum2010}, the cilia in respiratory tracts~\cite{Loiseau2020} or the glycocalix in blood vessels~\cite{Weinbaum2021}.
-These hair-like structures perform a wide range of functions that are essential for the survival of many organisms, including humans, such as sensing or filtering for passive ones~\cite{Peter2010,HU2010}, or transporting fluids or cells for active ones~\cite{Gilpin2020}.
+From fur to grass fields, macroscopic surfaces covered with a dense array of slender structures are ubiquitous in our daily lives.
+When such surfaces are immersed in fluids, the feedback loop between the structure deformation and the flow can alter the flow field around them in non-trivial ways, with potential consequences for living organisms~\citep{deLangre2008,Nepf2012}.
+Analogous `hairy' surfaces are also omnipresent at the microscale inside and on the surface of living organisms.
+Examples include the papilla of tongues~\citep{Harper2013,Lechantre2021}, the brush border in the gut and kidney~\citep{Weinbaum2010}, the cilia in respiratory tracts~\citep{Loiseau2020} or the glycocalyx in blood vessels~\citep{Weinbaum2021}.
+These hair-like structures perform a wide range of functions that are essential for the survival of many organisms, including humans, such as sensing or filtering for passive ones~\citep{Peter2010,HU2010}, or transporting fluids or cells for active ones~\citep{Gilpin2020}.

 At these small scales, confinement has a strong influence on the flows that are typically laminar and exacerbates the fluid-structure interaction feedback loop.
-As the structure deforms, it modifies the degree of confinement and thus has a much larger impact on the fluid flow than in unconfined cases where the latter can often be neglected~\cite{Guglielmini2012,Young2012}.
-Recently, the feedback loop between individual elastic structures and confined laminar flows has received a lot of attention since it can be harnessed for passive flow control in microchannels~\cite{Leslie2009,Gomez2017,Louf2020,Brandenbourger2020,vanLaake2022,Moore:2023,Garg2024}.
-On the other hand, less is known about the fluid-structure interaction of confined dense arrays of elastic hairs akin to biological surfaces.
-There, collective effects enter into play and the hairy surface behavior cannot be determined from the study of single hairs~\cite{Alvarado2017,Stein2019,deBlois2023,Ushay2023}.
+As the structure deforms, it modifies the degree of confinement and thus has a much larger impact on the fluid flow than in unconfined cases where this feedback can often be neglected~\citep{Guglielmini2012,Young2012}.
+Recently, the interaction between individual elastic structures and confined laminar flows has received a lot of attention since it can be harnessed for passive flow control in microchannels~\citep{Leslie2009,Gomez2017,Louf2020,Brandenbourger2020,vanLaake2022,Moore:2023,Garg2024}.
+On the other hand, less is known about the fluid-structure interaction of confined dense arrays of elastic structures akin to biological hairy surfaces.
+There, collective effects come into play and the hairy surface behavior cannot be determined from the study of single hairs~\citep{Alvarado2017,Stein2019,deBlois2023,Ushay2023}.